-- 9. In the RECIPIENTS section, select first how to target users by completing the sentence Users are targeted: - ◆ Choose with an investigation to select the target users by means of an investigation. - 1.
+- 1. Complete the sentence Users are targeted: - ◆ Choose with an investigation to select the target users by means of an investigation. - 1.
 Drag and drop an investigation on users into the RECIPIENTS section. - 2.
 Optional: Right-click the investigation and select Run... to see the list of users that will compose the initial audience of the campaign (depending on the settings of the investigation, the audience may vary with time).
 Beware that you are connecting to a single Engine with the Finder, so you may get less results than the campaign itself in a multi-Engine setup. - 3.
 Select the desired type of campaign by combining the two available targeting policies.
 In the option The campaign will be sent to: - Choose to send the campaign to all target users to create a one-off or recurring campaign.
-In the option Target users will receive the campaign: - Select only once to create a one-off campaign. - Select again and a quiet period to create a recurring campaign. - Choose to send the campaign to a different sample of the target users every day to create a continuous satisfaction measurement campaign. - Select a quiet period for the option Target users can receive the campaign again after x [time unit]. - ◆ Choose with a remote action to use the campaign in a self-help scenario of Nexthink Act. - ◆ Choose manually to later trigger the campaign manually from the Finder. - 10.
-In the QUESTIONS section, compose the questions to be answered by the targeted users. - 1.
-Type in an identifier for the question in Question name.
-This is the name displayed in the Finder and the Portal when referring to the question. - 2.
-Choose the type of question from the Type list: - ♦ Single answer: The user must select only one out of all the available options. - ♦ Multiple answer: The user may tick several options from the list of all those possible.
-At least one must be selected for
+In the option Target users will receive the campaign: - Select only once to create a one-off campaign. - Select again and a quiet period to create a recurring campaign.

+- 2. Choose to send the campaign to a different sample of the target users every day to create a continuous satisfaction measurement campaign. - Select a quiet period for the option Target users can receive the campaign again after x [time unit]. - ◆ Choose with a remote action to use the campaign in a self-help scenario of Nexthink Act. - ◆ Choose manually to later trigger the campaign either manually from the Finder or through the Engage API. - 2.
+Tick This campaign is urgent to notify users immediately after the publication of the campaign, even when the users recently answered another campaign.